 If you are a data subject, you will want to know more about your right and we can help you answer an important question: How do I port my data?

 When do you have to comply with Data Portability?

 This depends on when the data subject asks you to port their personal data.
 Data subjects have a choice whether or not to request the porting of their personal data from you to another controller.
 But they cannot exercise that right in respect of all the personal data that you hold for them.
-They only have a right to data portability for personal data that:

-- you processed by automated means.
+- the processing is by automated means.

 The personal data must also be data that the data subjects, for example, provided you via an online form that they filled in, or in some other way by which they actively provided you with the data.
 This can also include personal data that you got from their online search history.

 What obligations does Data Portability impose on controllers?

 - clearly inform data subjects of their right to data portability, especially if you are planning to cancel a contract or close an account they have with you;